syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ## Appointment display count

-Customize the number of appointments displayed in a month cell using the [AppointmentDisplayCount](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.MonthViewSettings.html#Syncfusion_UI_Xaml_Scheduler_MonthViewSettings_AppointmentDisplayCount) property of [MonthViewSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.MonthViewSettings.html) in Scheduler.
-By default, the appointment display count is 3 and month cell have more than 3 appointments, single appointment will be displayed and remaining appointments in month cell will be displayed as more appointments.
+Customize the number of appointments displayed in a month cell using the [AppointmentDisplayCount](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.MonthViewSettings.html#Syncfusion_UI_Xaml_Scheduler_MonthViewSettings_AppointmentDisplayCount) property of [MonthViewSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.MonthViewSettings.html) in the Scheduler.
+By default, the appointment display count is 3, and the month cell has more than 3 appointments, a single appointment will be displayed and the remaining appointments in the month cell will be displayed as more appointments.

 {% tabs %}
 {% highlight xaml %}